Starting a delivery business might feel overwhelming. Read this guide to learn everything you need to know, from startup costs to business insurance.

 How Much Does It Cost To Become An Amazon Delivery Service Partner?

 Perhaps you’ve seen advertisements online for Amazon’s Delivery Service Partner (DSP) program for entrepreneurs.
-These advertisements state that with Amazon, you can start your own delivery business for as little as $10,000 capital.
-These advertisements make running a delivery business look easy.
-All your business comes through Amazon, so there’s no need to find customers, and with very little startup cost, you can begin managing a team of 100 employees who drive a fleet of 10-40 vans.
+Amazon states that you can start your own delivery business for as little as $10,000 capital.
+Amazon provides you with all your customers, and with very little startup cost, you can begin managing a team of 100 employees who drive a fleet of 10-40 vans.

 Starting A Delivery Service: The Step-By-Step Guide

-Once you have an idea of the type of delivery business you want to start, it’s time to take action!
-Here are the first nine steps you should take to start a delivery service.
+Once you have an idea of the type of delivery business you want to start, it’s time to take action.
+Here are the first eight steps you should take to start a delivery service.

 Step 1: Make A Business Plan For Your Delivery Business